-- ii) If the minidisk belongs to MAINT730, cuu is the actual minidisk address.
-If the minidisk does not belong to MAINT730, cuu is the alias address.
+- ii) If the minidisk belongs to MAINT740, cuu is the actual minidisk address.
+If the minidisk does not belong to MAINT740, cuu is the alias address.
 See the \$ITEMMD\$ \$TABLE\$ on the 4CC disk to determine the alias address. - iii) If you want to recover an entire minidisk and overlay the existing minidisk, loadaddr is the address at which you have the existing disk linked.
 If loadaddr is not specified, a temporary disk (T-disk) is created. - 5.
 If you restored the minidisk to a temporary disk, copy the file or files that you want to recover from the temporary disk to the target disk.

 loadaddr access loadaddr fm-1 Ready; T=n.nn/n.nn hh:mm:ss The address of the temporary disk. fm-1 Any available file mode. mdiskaddr access mdiskaddr fm-2 The address of the target minidisk.
 If you Ready; T=n.nn/n.nn hh:mm:ss loaded z/VM to the file pool, mdiskaddr is the directory to which the minidisks were copied.
-See MOVE2SFS \$TABLE\$ for a list of minidisks and directories. fm-2 Any available file mode. fn copyfile fn ft fm-1 = = fm-2 (olddate The file name of the file you want to Ready; T=n.nn/n.nn hh:mm:ss recover. ft The file type of the file you want to recover.
-Repeat the COPYFILE command for each file you want to recover.
+See MOVE2SFS \$TABLE\$ for a list of minidisks and directories. fm-2 Any available file mode. fn copyfile fn ft fm-1 = = fm-2 (olddate The file name of the file you want to Ready; T=n.nn/n.nn hh:mm:ss recover. ft for each file you want to recover.